joshuagwatts/limbo/README.md

 ## Multiplayer + chat (how it works)

-- **No server.** Multiplayer runs on [Trystero](https://github.com/dmotz/trystero)'s `torrent` strategy: peers find each other through public BitTorrent trackers and then talk directly over WebRTC.
+- **No server.** Multiplayer runs on [Trystero](https://github.com/dmotz/trystero): peers find each other through public BitTorrent trackers, then talk directly over WebRTC.
 Works from static hosting.
+- **NAT traversal (why 2-player works on phones).** Trystero core ships STUN-only ICE, which fails behind symmetric NAT (mobile carriers / CGNAT).
+  `net.js` adds TURN via the OpenRelay **static-auth** scheme (standard coturn TURN REST API — the same one Nextcloud Talk / Jitsi use): credentials are derived client-side with WebCrypto HMAC-SHA1 from the shared secret, valid 24h, refreshed automatically on long sessions.
+  `rtcConfig` *replaces* Trystero's default iceServers, so the config also carries its own STUN entries:
+  `stun:stun.cloudflare.com:3478` + `stun:stun.l.google.com:19302`,
+  then `turn:staticauth.openrelay.metered.ca:80`/`:443` and
+  `turns:staticauth.openrelay.metered.ca:443`.
+(The old fixed `openrelayproject`/`openrelayproject` password is stale — never used.)
+- **Signaling fallback.** If no peer appears within 15s of joining a room, the client leaves and rejoins the *same* room key via Trystero's `nostr` strategy (`https://esm.sh/@trystero-p2p/nostr`).
+Both clients run identical logic, so they converge on whichever strategy works.
+One fallback only.
 - **One room per location:** `limbo-nexus`, `limbo-realm-1` … `limbo-realm-4`
   (all under the app id `limbo_by_holowatts`).
 Portal hops leave the old room and join the new one, so you only ever see/speak to drifters who are